-B2B Sales Operating System for Scaling Sales This guide will explain what a sales operating system is and why you need to implement one.
-Processes and systems are critical to company function.
-Companies have processes around everything from production to accounting.
-Yet, sales organizations often operate with either no system or an outdated system that can't support company goals.
+B2B Sales Operating System for Scaling Sales

+This guide will explain what a sales operating system is and why companies need to implement them.

+Most companies have process around everything from production to accounting.
+Sales often operates with either no system, or an outdated system that can't support company goals.
 Sales success requires the same kinds of systems and processes that all your other departments need.
 It's often referred to as sales operations.

-Building and implementing a sales operating system Gives you visibility into the inner workings of your sales organization so you can have reliable, predictable growth year-over-year.
+Building and implementing a sales operating system gives you visibility into the inner workings of your sales organization so you can have reliable, predicable growth year-over-year.

-Meet liz !
+Meet Liz!

-Strategic Thinking - Breakthrough Results Liz Heiman is the structural thinker behind Re: SalesTM; a company focused on building B2B sales organizations that deliver extraordinary growth.
+Strategic Thinking - Breakthrough Results

+Liz Heiman is the structural thinker behind Regarding Sales LLC; a company focused on building B2B sales organizations that deliver extraordinary growth.
 Liz and her team meticulously create a roadmap of the step-by-step process for achievable results.

-Solid Sales Methodology Rooted in Science With a master's degree from the University of California, Santa Barbara, and a bachelors degree from the University of California, Davis, Liz is an experienced international political economist, wellschooled in digging through the data to interpret results.
+Solid Sales Methodology Rooted in Science

+With a master's degree from the University of California, Santa Barbara, and a bachelors degree from the University of California, Davis, Liz is an experienced international political economist, well-schooled in digging through the data to interpret results.
 Her unique background delivers clients concrete solutions for complex sales problems.

-Liz Heiman CEO & Chief Sales Strategist Meet Liz
+Liz HeimanCEO & Chief Sales Strategist

+Meet Liz

 Are you feeling pressure to increase sales?

 Are you hiring salespeople?